captainrobbo/wikijstest/manuals/cms/competitors.md

 **Team**: Select the relevant box.
 If *Club/Team* then you can begin to type the club name and the options should appear to be clicked on.

 **Tab 2 - Events entered**
+The second tab, seen below, is *Events entered*.
+From the list of events inputted in the Events tab, you can select the events your competitor is entering.
+You can click on multiple events and inut other information if desired, such as *Personal Best* and *Qualifying Performance*.

+For Masters competitions, it is also possible to input an age group if your competitor is down-ageing.

 *Add Competitor Pop-up - Events*
 ![Add Competitor Event](/uploads/competitors/add-competitor-event.png "Add Competitor Event")

+**Tab 3 - Advanced**

+The final tab is more for Federation Management users and enter names in a local language (Cyrillic for example) as well as entering a competitor's Federation License number.

+It is also possible to mark an athlete as a non-scorer in a given competition here.

+***Whenever you are finished, regardless of the tab you are on, either click the blue "Save" or "Save and add another"  (if you have more competitors to enter) button.***